VisualComputing/nub/README_patterns.md

 | Rotate CAD   | ```rotateCAD(roll, pitch)```                      | ```mouseRotateCAD()```    |
 | Look around  | ```lookAround(deltaX, deltaY)```                  | ```mouseLookAround()```   |

 Note that the mouse actions follows the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern), simply passing the *Processing* `pmouseX`, `pmouseY`,  `mouseX` and `mouseY` as parameters to their relative delegates (the generic input device method counterparts), and hence their simpler signatures.

-Mouse examples:
+Mouse and keyboard examples:

 ```processing
 // define a mouse-dragged eye interaction